-Parameter Description Default Value Value Range I nterlaken Lane to Transceiver Associ ation ILKN Core Selection XY location of the transceiver connected to the Interlaken core Based on the selected package/ device Options based on the selected package/device GT Group Selection Based on the FPGA device, part number, GT type selected, and number of lanes, the available ILKN cores for the particular device/ package.
+Parameter Description Default Value Value Range GT Location GT Location Select whether the GT IP is included in the core or in the example design.
+Include GT subcore in core Include GT subcore in core Include GT subcore in example design ı nterlaken Lane to Transceiver Associa ation example design ILKN Core Selection XY location of the transceiver connected to the Interlaken core Based on the selected package/ device Options based on the selected package/device GT Group Selection Based on the FPGA, part number, GT type selected, and number of lanes, the available ILKN cores for the particular device/package.
 The best and all possible GT groups are listed as per GT selection guidelines Based on device, package and core location, the best possible GT combinations are listed Possible combination based on the device, package, and core location selected Lane 00 to Lane 11 Lanes will be auto filled, based on the selection of the ILKN core location and GT group selection.
 Auto filled Shared Logic Include Shared Logic In Determines the location of the transceiver shared logic Core Core Example Design Advanced Options Receiver RX Insertion Loss at Nyquist (dB) Specify the insertion loss of the channel between the transmitter and receiver at the Nyquist frequency in dB 10 Depends on GT RX Equalization Mode When Auto is specified, the equalization mode implemented by the Wizard depends on the value specified for insertion loss at Nyquist.
 Refer to Xilinx UG576 [Ref 13]/UG578 [Ref 14] to determine the appropriate equalization mode for your system.
-Auto Auto DFE LPM GT QPLL PLL Type GT PLL Type QPLL0 QPLL0 QPLL1 Others Enable Pipeline Registers Selecting this option will include one stage pipeline register between ILKN core and the GT to ease timing 0 0-Disable 1-Enable Enable Additional GT Control/ Status and DRP Ports If selected, enables additional GT control, status and DRP ports 0 0-Disable 1-Enable
+Auto Auto DFE LPM GT QPLL PLL Type GT PLL Type QPLL0 QPLL0 QPLL1